 Accounts receivable is primarily comprised of amounts owed to us for services provided under our customer contracts and are recorded at the invoiced amount net of an allowance for doubtful accounts, if necessary.
-We apply judgement in assessing the ultimate realization of our receivables and we estimate an allowance for doubtful accounts based on various factors, such as the aging of our receivables, historical experience, and the financial condition of our customers
+We apply judgement in assessing the ultimate realization of our receivables, that includes an assessment of expected credit losses, and we estimate our allowance for doubtful accounts based on various factors, including our historical collection experience, aging of our customer receivable balances, current and future economic market conditions, and the financial condition of our customers.

-Based on our analysis of our accounts receivable balance as of October 31, 2022 and April 30, 2022, we determined an allowance for doubtful accounts of \$17.2 million and \$18.4 million, respectively, was deemed necessary.
-For both periods, the amount is primarily due to a dispute with a customer over the payment of certain cancellation fees due to us under the terms of the related customer contract.
-We believe we have a contractual right to this amount, but as this contractual right is being disputed and therefore may be uncollectible, we have chosen to reserve the disputed amount.
+Based on our analysis of our accounts receivable balance as of July 31, 2023 and April 30, 2023, we determined an allowance for doubtful accounts of \$2.2 million and \$0.5 million, respectively, was deemed necessary.